Killing of al-Najjar children: Reactions

-Domestic
+Palestinian

-Hamas described the mass killing as a "heinous crime [that] clearly expresses the sadistic nature of the occupation, and the level of the deep-rooted spirit of revenge that drives Netanyahu and his gang of murderers and human monsters."

-The Palestinian Ministry of Health in the Israeli-occupied West Bank said, "This horrific crime is not an isolated incident, but part of a systematic targeting of medical personnel and institutions, aimed at breaking the will of those standing steadfast in Gaza."

-Munir al-Boursh, Director-General of the Ministry of Health in Gaza, stated, "This is the reality our medical staff in Gaza endure.
+Hamas described the mass killing as a:"Heinous crime [that] clearly expresses the sadistic nature of the occupation, and the level of the deep-rooted spirit of revenge that drives Netanyahu and his gang of murderers and human monsters."The Palestinian Ministry of Health in the Israeli-occupied West Bank, said:"This horrific crime is not an isolated incident, but part of a systematic targeting of medical personnel and institutions, aimed at breaking the will of those standing steadfast in Gaza."Munir al-Boursh, Director-General of the Gaza Health Ministry (GHM), stated:"This is the reality our medical staff in Gaza endure.
 Words fall short in describing the pain.
 In Gaza, it is not only healthcare workers who are targeted—Israel's aggression goes further, wiping out entire families."

-Israel
+Israeli

-On May 27, Haaretz reported that Israeli media "has been celebrating the doubts that have surfaced about the event", generated by bad faith users.
-"Instead of apologizing, they have circulated misleading images and published reports aimed at undermining the veracity of the incident."
+On May 27, Israeli newspaper Haaretz reported that Israeli media: "has been celebrating the doubts that have surfaced about the event", generated by bad faith users.
+And that: "instead of apologizing, they have circulated misleading images and published reports aimed at undermining the veracity of the incident".